FRRouting/frr/doc/user/bgp.rst

    for backward compatibility.
 Use of this feature is not recommended.

-.. index:: no bgp community-list [standard|expanded] NAME
+.. index:: bgp community-list [standard|expanded] NAME
 .. clicmd:: no bgp community-list [standard|expanded] NAME

    Deletes the community list specified by ``NAME``.
 All community lists share